 Watch our step-by-step instructional video about how to apply online.

 “With Normandale, I was able to be introduced to what I can do in college.
 I’ve met really good teachers here who helped me expand and improve my writing throughout the semester.
-I’m really thankful for that, and for the opportunity to learn at Normandale.
-If you want to expand your learning, I’d definitely recommend PSEO.”
+I’m really thankful for that.

 PSEO-eligible courses offered during the fall and spring terms Courses offered in the evening and at weekends.